Helgen-Tech/FS19_modROS/README.md

 Make sure to buy the Compactor from the shop in game and sell all other vehicles to use it with the mod.

+For more details, follow the instructions available in our [CAT 836K repository] (https://github.com/Helgen-Tech/CAT_836K_Landfill_EIFFAGE).

 ## Development status

 As of 2021-12-08, this mod is not under active development any more.